 +49 30 214 594-239

-Many of Brigitta Muntendorf’s artistic experiments are conducted with Ensemble Garage, which consists of ten musicians from seven different nations, and has already made a name for itself in the new music community with performances at the Darmstadt Summer Courses, Ultraschall Festival Berlin, aXes Festival Krakow, De Bijloke Ghent, Spor Festival Aarhus and at the Philharmonie Köln.
-The composer has also received commissions and performances from several other leading contemporary music ensembles at festivals including the Wittener Tage für neue Kammermusik, Festival d’Automne Paris, Festival Musica Strasbourg, Acht Brücken Festival in Cologne, Gaudeamus Muziekweek in Utrecht, Warsaw Autumn, Klang Festival in Copenhagen and Wien Modern.
-In addition, she works on projects with artists from across various genres, including directors Thierry Bruehl and Abdullah Kenan Karaca, the DJ Cio D’Or, the electro duo Mouse on Mars and choreographers Anna Konjetzky and Stephanie Thiersch.
+Brigitta Muntendorf has produced numerous works with Ensemble Garage, made up of ten musicians from seven different nations, and which has already made a name for itself in the new music community with performances at the Darmstadt Summer Courses, Ruhrtriennale, Ultraschall Festival Berlin, aXes Festival Krakow, De Bijloke Ghent, Spor Festival Aarhus and at the Philharmonie Köln.
+The composer has also received commissions and performances from several other leading contemporary music ensembles at festivals including the Wittener Tage für neue Kammermusik, Festival d'Automne Paris, Festival Musica Strasbourg, Acht Brücken Festival in Cologne, Gaudeamus Muziekweek Utrecht, Warsaw Autumn, Klang Festival Copenhagen and Wien Modern.
+In addition, she works on projects with artists from across various genres, including directors Thierry Bruehl and Abdullah Kenan Karaca, DJ Cio D’Or, the electro duo Mouse on Mars or choreographer Anna Konjetzky.
 She has curated the Frau Musica (nova) series for Deutschlandfunk Köln since 2013.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.

 More essays and articles in German are available here